Concept-SAE: A Controllable and Invertible Concept Interface for Sparse Autoencoders: Related Works

-\textbf{Model Interpretability with Sparse Autoencoders.} Sparse Autoencoders (SAEs) have emerged as powerful tools for mechanistic interpretability, building on the sparse coding hypothesis~\citep{olshausen1997sparse} to address feature superposition.
-By training an SAE to sparsely reconstruct model activations, polysemantic signals can be disentangled into interpretable, monosemantic features~\citep{sharkey2022taking,huben2023sparse}.
-SAEs have been applied to MLPs and attention heads~\citep{kissane2024interpreting} in visual~\citep{gorton2024missing} and textual~\citep{kantamnenisparse,mudideefficient,minegishirethinking} models, with improvements in training stability and feature quality~\citep{rajamanoharan2024improving}.
-Extracted features now support tasks like discovering computational circuits~\citep{o2024sparse} and model control for AI safety~\citep{marks2023interpreting}.
-However, previous SAE-based methods rely on passive, manual inspection of latent tokens, often yielding concepts that are sparse, unstable, and semantically entangled, with little control over which concepts are analyzed.
-In contrast, our approach actively test whether specific concepts are represented in the model.
-Our method explicitly disentangles concept tokens from free tokens through dual supervision and staged training, enabling precise and faithful concept representation while preserving the exploratory capacity of traditional SAEs.
+Sparse Autoencoders (SAEs) have emerged as powerful tools for mechanistic interpretability, building on the sparse coding hypothesis~\cite{olshausen1997sparse} to address feature superposition.
+By training sparse decoders to reconstruct model activations, SAEs decompose polysemantic representations into more interpretable latent features~\cite{sharkey2022taking,huben2023sparse}.
+They have been applied across a range of architectures—including MLP blocks, attention heads~\cite{kissane2024interpreting}, and both visual~\cite{gorton2024missing} and textual models~\cite{kantamnenisparse,mudideefficient,minegishirethinking}—with subsequent work improving training stability and feature structure~\cite{rajamanoharan2024improving}.
+SAE-derived features now support tasks such as analyzing computational circuits~\cite{o2024sparse} and enabling targeted model interventions for safety~\cite{marks2023interpreting}.

+While SAEs provide a strong observational tool, their use in vision models has largely remained passive.
+Analyses typically rely on visually inspecting latent tokens, selecting images with strong activations, and inferring the underlying semantics from activation maps~\cite{gao2024scaling,paulo2025sparse,marks2024enhancing,harle2025measuring}.
+This workflow effectively checks post hoc whether a model happens to use certain human-defined concepts, but offers limited ability to actively evaluate how specific concepts are represented or to directly probe their roles within the model.

+In contrast, our approach aims to complement SAEs by providing an interface that enables active testing of user-defined concepts, while preserving the open-ended feature discovery capabilities that make SAEs valuable for mechanistic interpretability.